challymcchallenge/challymcchallenge/README.md

 - 👋 Hi, I’m @Chally-Mc-Challenge.
-- 👀 I'm here to develop my programming skills and challenge myself to learn new things everyday.
+- 👀 I'm here to develop my programming skills and challenge myself to learn from the most skilled proffesionals.
-- 💕 I love discussing technology concepts, Cybersecuriy, Ai agents, MVPs, working with customers and networking with Talented, Creative and Passionate geeks.
+- 💕 I love discussing about Technology, Cybersecurity, AI Agents, MVPs and do networking with Talented, Creative and Passionate people.
 Wanna grab a virtual coffee together?
-Lets do it. i have LinkedIn and whatsapp.
+Let's say Hi to eachother on Linkedin.